Anastasia-Labs/opshin-audit/catalyst_docs/milestone2/milestone2_langanalysis.md

 Though the import of builtins will be hidden behind `opshin.prelude` for most users, it is still not implemented in a maintainable way.

-I recommend a complete overhaul, that allows the OpShin AST to have multiple Module nodes, each with their own scope, and to implement to `import <pkg>` syntax.
+A complete overhaul of the import mechanism is recommended, including the implementation of the `import <pkg>` syntax.
+The OpShin AST should be able to have multiple Module nodes, each with their own scope.

 Nice to have:

    - Use `.pyi` files for builtin packages, and define the actual builtin package implementation in code in importable scopes
-   - OpShin specific builtins should importable in any pythonic way, even with aliases.
+   - OpShin specific builtins should be importable in any pythonic way, even with aliases.
 Name resolution should be able to figure out the original builtin symbol id/name.
    - Detect which python builtins and OpShin builtins are being used, and only inject those.
    - Don't expose `@wraps_builtin` decorator
-   - Builtin scope entries have "forbid override" flag, instead of having to maintain a list of forbidden overrides in `rewrite/rewrite_forbidden_overwrites.py`
+   - Builtin scope entries can be given a "forbid override" flag, instead of having to maintain a list of forbidden overrides in `rewrite/rewrite_forbidden_overwrites.py`

 ## Finding 07 - Compiler version inconsistency

 Category: *Maintainability/Minor*

 The compiler version is defined explicitly in both `pyproject.toml` and `opshin/__init__.py`, which can lead to accidently mismatch if the maintainers of OpShin forget to update either.